 High in the northern sky are the stars of the Great Square of Pegasus.
 The Fishes are above and to the right of the Square (tied together by their tails).
 Beyond the Fishes, high in the NNE sky, is the Whale.
 With the Water Bearer and the Sea Goat to the SW of Pegasus, and the Southern Fish nearly overhead, this is a fairly waterlogged part of the sky!

-Sivuyile Manxoyi; sivuyile@saao.ac.za 31 May 2021
+Sivuyile Manxoyi; sivuyile@saao.ac.za 30 May 2023.
+Twitter: @rassivuyile